 DISCUSSION

-We identified several spatial, temporal and contextual predictors of negative human-coyote interactions using a website-based community reporting database (Figure 11).
-Using the comments provided by reporters and a standardized classification form, we quantified two indicators of human-coyote conflict, the coyote response to humans and the human perception of coyotes.
-We found that coyote response to humans was more indicative of conflict in modified open areas or mowed areas but less indicative of conflict in areas with greater building densities.
+Human-coyote conflict is increasing in urban areas throughout North America (refs), creating a need to better understand the correlates of conflict that may result from spatial, temporal, and contextual variables that might be future subjects of mitigation.
+We approached this goal using almost 8000 reports collected over 10 years on a website-based community reporting database (Figure 11).
+As broad patterns, we found that reports of coyote were more prevalent than expected in mowed areas and during the fall dispersal period, and increased over time.
+By classifying report comments to describe each of coyote responses and human receptions, we found that bolder behaviours by coyotes were associated with negative perceptions of coyotes by people.
+The boldness of coyote responses increased in modified open and mowed areas and declined with building density, while negative perceptions of coyotes by people increased with the amount of residential area.
+Seasonally, coyotes responses were bolder during the pup-rearing period, but there was little seasonal change in human perceptions.
+Over years, boldness scores of coyotes have increased while the frequency of negative perceptions by people has declined.
+Both the boldness of described coyote responses and negative perceptions by people increased when vulnerable individuals, including children and pets, were present or mentioned.
+We found that coyote responses to humans were more indicative of conflict in modified open areas or mowed areas but less indicative of conflict in areas with greater building densities.
 By contrast, we found that the strength of negative human perceptions was significantly higher in residential areas.
 We also found that reports that occurred during the pup-rearing season indicated more negative interactions based on the coyote response to humans.
 We identified a significant increase in bold and aggressive coyote responses to humans over the past ten years, and found that human perceptions had become less negative.
 We also found that real or perceived negative interactions were more likely when cats, dogs, or children were mentioned in the report.

-Our prediction that negative interactions between coyotes and humans would be more probable in natural or open areas was partially true.
-Coyote responses to humans were significantly more indicative of conflict in modified open and mowed areas but not in natural areas, suggesting that coyote behaviour differs in these land cover classes despite both being relatively likely to be occupied by coyote territories and dens (Gehrt et al. 2009; Dodge & Kashian 2013).
-Our findings align with those of Poessel et al. (2013), who also reported increased negative encounters in open areas but not natural areas in Denver, Colorado, and with Wine et al. (2015) who found that coyote encounters were more likely in managed clearings in Mecklenburg County, North Carolina.
-One possible explanation is that individual coyotes with higher boldness are more likely to use open environments because of a greater risk-tolerance, the trait measured by boldness (Carter et al. 2013), in these areas that lack extensive vegetation cover.
-Increased selection for open habitat by bold individuals has been reported in other large carnivores like Brown bears (Ursus arctos; Bombieri et al. 2021), and, if bolder coyotes are preferentially using open habitat, it could explain why coyotes encountered in open areas are bolder and more aggressive towards people.
+Because coyotes are more likely to have territories and dens in natural or open areas (Gehrt et al. 2009; Dodge & Kashian 2013), we predicted that coyotes in these areas would exhibit bolder responses to people.
+We found partial support for this prediction; coyote responses to humans were bolder significantly more indicative of conflict in modified open and mowed areas, but not in natural areas. perhaps because coyotes remained visible for longer in open areas. .
+Our findings are similar to those of Poessel et al. (2013), who also reported increased negative encounters in open areas but not natural areas in Denver, Colorado, and with Wine et al. (2015) who found that coyote encounters were more likely in managed clearings in Mecklenburg County, North Carolina.
+This pattern may occur because coyotes are visible for longer, thus appearing to be bolder, in open areas, or because bolder animals are more likely to occupy areas with less vegetative cover possible explanation is that individual coyotes with higher boldness are more likely to use open environments because of a greater risk-tolerance, the trait measured by boldness (Carter et al. 2013), as has been reported brown bears (Ursus arctos; Bombieri et al. 2021).